NearHuscarl/flutter_login/README.md

 goBackButton | `String` | Go back button's label.
-Go back button is used to go back to to login/signup form from the recover password form confirmPasswordError | `String` | The error message to show when the confirm password not match with the original password recoverPasswordSuccess | `String` | The success message to show after submitting recover password
+Go back button is used to go back to to login/signup form from the recover password form confirmPasswordError | `String` | The error message to show when the confirm password not match with the original password recoverPasswordSuccess | `String` | The success message to show after submitting recover password confirmRecoverIntro | `String` | The intro text for the confirm recover password card recoveryCodeHint | `String` | Hint text of the recovery code [TextField] recoveryCodeValidationError | `String` | The error message to show if recovery code is empty setPasswordButton | `String` | Set password button's label for password recovery confirmRecoverSuccess | `String` | The success message to show after confirming recovered password

 ### LoginTheme